Finland–Russia relations: 1945–1991

-In 1975, the Soviet Union became Finland's largest export market.
-Trade reached its peak in the early 1980s, and thanks to prosperous Eastern trade, some of the largest companies in the Nordic region operated in Finland.
-The Soviet Union remained Finland's largest trading partner until the collapse of the Soviet Union.

 Throughout the Cold War, Finland joined Western economic cooperation within the limits of its foreign policy latitude.
 The Soviet Union accepted Finland's becoming an associate member of EFTA in 1961.
-Finland became a full member of EFTA in 1985, which provoked negative reactions in Moscow.
-Finland also joined Western Europe's technology program, Eureka.
-In the Soviet Union, this course of development was regarded as “right-wing.”
-At the same time, the Soviet economy faced difficulties, which caused a decline in trade between Finland and the Soviet Union.
+Finland became a full member of EFTA on 1 January 1986.

+Finland also joined Western Europe's technology program Eureka when it was founded in July 1985.
+In the Soviet Union (then governed by Gorbachev), this course of development was regarded as "right-wing."
+At the same time, the Soviet economy faced growing difficulties, which caused a decline in trade between Finland and the Soviet Union.
-The Soviet Union drifted to the point of collapse at the turn of the 1980s and 1990s.
-The Baltic states began to demand independence.
-The United States never recognized the incorporation of the Baltic states into the Soviet Union.
-The United States also warned the Balts not to “rock the boat.”
-Finland likewise had no influence over the situation of the Baltic states, which is why it maintained a low profile regarding their recognition.

 During the period 1988–1991 when the Baltic states were pursuing independence from the Soviet Union, Finland initially avoided supporting the Baltic independence movement publicly, but did support it in the form of practical co-operation.
 However, after the failed 1991 August Coup in Russia, Finland recognized the Baltic states and restored diplomatic relations with them.